Bobby April III

-Robert April III is an American football coach.
-He is the defensive coordinator and outside linebackers coach for Stanford University.
+Robert April III is an American football coach who is the outside linebackers coach for Buffalo Bills of the National Football League (NFL).

 Coaching career

 College career

 April III began his coaching career in 2004 as a student assistant for the Louisiana–Lafayette Ragin' Cajuns.
 He then became a graduate assistant for the Tulane Green Wave from 2005 to 2006.
 In 2007, April III became the special teams coordinator and inside linebackers coach for the Portland State Vikings through 2009.
 In 2010, he was special teams coordinator and safeties coach for the Nicholls State Colonels.

-In 2018, April III returned to college football as outside linebackers coach for the Wisconsin Badgers.
+In 2018, April III returned to college football as outside linebackers coach / co-defensive coordinator for the Wisconsin Badgers.
+He became the defensive coordinator for Stanford Cardinal in 2023, in addition to his duties as the outside linebackers coach.

 Professional career

 April III was defensive quality control coach for the Philadelphia Eagles from 2011 to 2012.
 In 2013, April III moved to the New York Jets as defensive quality control coach and assistant linebacker coach.
 In 2014, he was promoted to linebackers coach with the Jets.
 In 2015, April III moved with Rex Ryan from the Jets to the Buffalo Bills and continued to serve as linebackers coach through 2016.

+On February 1, 2026, April III returned to the Buffalo Bills as the team's new outside linebackers coach, under head coach Joe Brady.
+April III had accepted a position to be the defensive ends coach with Minnesota in the college ranks only a month earlier.